Hazel Woods Preschool Philosophy and Daily Rhythms

-Likeminded parents appreciate that their children’s friends and families live in a real world existence and appreciate the wonder around them.
-You can trust when your children go on play-dates with their peers, which they will, they likely won’t spend their time playing videos games, searching the internet, or in front of a television with a bag of chips.
+Like minded parents appreciate that their children’s friends and families live in a real world existence and appreciate the wonder around them.
+You can trust when your children go on play-dates with their peers, which they will, they won’t spend their time playing videos games, on the internet, or in front of a television with a bag of chips.
 In choosing a preschool it’s critically important to find parents that have compatible beliefs.

 Spiritual Influences - Hazel Woods is a non-secular school and there is no religion associated with Hazel Woods Preschool.
 Instead, we respect each others cultures, religions and beliefs, and the value of the world of differences emphasized.
 Family traditions and celebrations are welcomed and encouraged as part of our seasonal activities.

 Parents bring the children in for a warm greeting, assist them changing into their indoor shoes, apply sun block as needed, and give hugs and kisses and say "good-bye."
 The children begin greeting their friends, exploring and playing.

 Art and Indoor Free Play